Buy Versaguide | Buy Accessories

 Adjusting the Positions of Individual Straightedges

-Starting from the left side of the Versaguide, the first straightedge (the one with a label) is meant to always be set to 0 at top and bottom.
-The bottom knob on this straightedge has a special washer that allows angle locking, which is necessary for the Versaguide to function (see “Setting the Angle” below).
-All other knobs can lock position on the rail, but will always freely rotate, and cannot lock the Versaguide angle.
-Do not use the hex key tool to tighten these other knobs.
+Starting from the left side of the Versaguide, the Lock Bar straightedge (the one with a label) is meant to always be set to 0 at top and bottom.
+The bottom knob on this straightedge has a special washer that allows angle locking, which is necessary for the Versaguide to function.
+All other straightedges can be moved.
+Their knobs can lock position on the rail, but will always freely rotate, and cannot lock the Versaguide angle.

 Adjust position of straightedges by gently loosening knobs at either end.